kuroam/no-rock-in-the-cloud/appendix-a-logs.md

 Translation

 User
-“Maybe something like Suno Ito (Strings) or Suno Hizumi (Distortion)…
+Maybe something like Suno Ito (Strings) or Suno Hizumi (Distortion)…

 But ‘Strings’ leans too much into the string section… and ‘Hizumi’ basically means distortion…